 The LLB Group’s compensation model aims at ensuring that compensation is performance-linked.
 Among other elements, this means that an above-average performance has a positive and a below-average performance a negative effect on the amount of compensation.
 In accordance with the compensation policy, the compensation model focuses on sustained, long-term-oriented action.

-The LLB Group’s compensation model was developed in conjunction with FehrAdvice & Partners AG.
+The LLB Group’s compensation model was developed in conjunction with FehrAdvice & Partners AG, Zurich.
 It is based on the results of behavioural economics research carried out by Prof. Ernst Fehr from the University of Zurich.
 A key performance indicator is the so-called “Market-Adjusted Performance Indicator” (MAPI).
 The MAPI captures the company as holistically as possible, which means it reveals not only short-term successes but also long-term effects.
 The MAPI gives an undistorted, holistic view of management performance.
-This is done by comparing the long-term stock return of a company (total shareholder return, TSR) with the TSR of a tailored, relevant comparable group.
-The exact alignment of the comparable group according to the course of the TSR allows external market shocks to be calculated out.
+This is done by comparing the long-term stock return of a company (total shareholder return, TSR) with the TSR of a tailored, relevant comparable group and allows external market effects to be factored out.
 The difference between the TSR of the company and that of the comparable group gives an indication of the actual performance of the company’s management.

 The compensation system of the LLB Group